 When I was a youngster growing up in Brooklyn, I actually prayed for snow to come.
 Snow meant two things: dessert and money.
-I could take some of that new-fallen snow before the cats, dogs and birds got to it and add some evaporated milk, sugar and vanilla or some chocolate syrup, if available, and enjoy an unlimited supply of ice cream.
+I could take some of that new-fallen snow before the cats, dogs and birds got to it and add some evaporated milk, sugar and vanilla or some chocolate syrup and enjoy an unlimited supply of ice cream.

 My wife’s grandfather used to say, “Plan your work and work your plan.”
 My friends and I did just that.

 Growing up in Brooklyn, I went to Boy’s High School and had a zillion friends.
 All of us came from families that depended upon weekly incomes for survival.
-Snow didn’t keep anyone from getting to their jobs, for if you were absent, it may have meant your job!
+Snow didn’t keep anyone from getting to their jobs, because if you were absent, it might have meant your job!
 Even my mother would trudge through the snow to do a day’s work of cleaning houses.

-Work ethic paid off for myself and my friends when we become somebody.
-They became teachers, preachers, doctors, lawyers, engineers, social workers, mayors, chiefs of police and fire departments, publishers and a host of other professions that have made us what we are today.
-You name it, you became it with work ethic.
+Work ethic paid off for me and my friends.
+We became teachers, preachers, doctors, lawyers, engineers, social workers, mayors, chiefs of police and fire departments, publishers and a host of other professions that have made us what we are today.
+You name it, we became it, with work ethic.

 Snow was our manna from Heaven because it made us realize that if you worked hard, you would not only accomplish your goals, but you could also enjoy the desserts made from it.
 Snow ain’t all that bad!